remdambrosio/tic-tac-no/README.md

 Svelte practice project created while on the Map UVic team.
-I wanted to explore reactivity and pass states around, while pursuing the overall goal of making a worse (but debatably more interesting) version of tic tac toe.
+I wanted to explore reactivity and pass state around, while pursuing the overall goal of making a worse (but debatably more interesting) version of tic tac toe.